 Away from the office, Clair likes to go fell walking in the Lake District and spending time with her husband and sons.

-A former horticulture teacher for children with special needs secured £170,000 in compensation following negligent replacement knee surgery.
+- Ensured a £170,000 settlement for a former horticulture teacher for children with special needs, following negligent replacement knee surgery.

 Clair is a member of the medical negligence charity, AvMA (Action Against Medical Accidents), which works for patient safety and justice.
 Clair is also a member of the Law Society's clinical negligence panel which is testimony to her high level of expertise and specialist knowledge in clinical negligence law.